-Senegalese-born artist, theatre actor and singer, Ablaye Ndiaye Thiossane lives and works in Thiès, Senegal.
+Senegalese-born artist, theatre actor and singer, Ndiaye Abdoulaye lives and works in Thiès, Senegal.
 He studied painting at the School of Arts in Dakar in 1962.
 Attracted by the drawing, he began to copy the posters of the films he saw at the cinema Le Palace, Thiès, from the late 1940s.

 All my life is summed up in my drawings.